In this post, i just want to answer one question for you, and that’s:

 But, you can also find ones with other food as fillings.

 Takoyaki has multiple toppings to serve, including katsuobushi, takoyaki sauce, and Japanese mayo.
-Sometimes, people also sprinkle some bits of
+Sometimes, people also sprinkle some bits of chili flakes or powder to add spiciness to the food.

 As Japan’s number one street food, you would be able to find them easily from street vendors with stalls called yatai.